Asymptotic Properties of Random Contingency Tables with Uniform Margin: Introduction.

-We are interested in various asymptotic behaviours of $X$ as the dimension $n\to \infty$.
+We are interested in various asymptotic statistics of $X$ as $n\to \infty$.
 By symmetry, all the $X_{ij},1\leq i,j \leq n$, have the same marginal distribution.
-It is natural to ask what is it.
-Our first result answers this question. \begin{Th}[Marginal Distribution] Let $X=(X_{ij})_{1\leq i,j\leq n}$ be the uniform sample from $\mathscr M(Cn,n)$, then
+It was proved in \cite[Theorem $2.1$]{DimtterLyuPak} that the marginal distribution of a single entry of $X$ will converge to $\Geom(C)$ in total variation distance and this can be viewed as the discrete counterpart of \cite[Theorem $1$]{CDS}. \begin{Th}[Marginal Distribution, {\cite[Theorem $2.1$]{DimtterLyuPak}}] Let $X=(X_{ij})_{1\leq i,j\leq n}$ be uniformly distributed on $\mathscr M(Cn,n)$, then

-where the convergence is in total variation distance.
-Moreover, for any $\varepsilon>0$
+where convergence is in total variation distance.
+Moreover, for any $\varepsilon>0$,

-\end{Th} The proof of this theorem depends heavily on the \textit{Maximum Entropy Principle}, which was introduced by I.J.
-Good in \cite{Good} in 1960s.
-More recently, A. Barvinok managed to successfully apply this principle to the context of random contingency tables and answer the question \textit{What does a random contingency table looks like?} He found that as the dimension of the matrix grows, random contingency tables behave much like the matrix of independent geometric random variables.
-Precise meaning of \textit{much like} was given in his sequence of papers \cite{Barvinok},\cite{Barvinok2},\cite{Barvinok3} .
-We will review these material in the later section.
-He also asked the natural question of determining the marginal distribution of random contingency table.
-We answer this question in the case of uniform margin.
-It is the Geometric random variable with mean $C$, where this $C$ can be understood as the average density of the matrix.
-0.1cm Using the similar method, we can also say something about the joint distribution of sub-matrix of $X=(X_{ij})$.
-In fact, we found that if we take a $k\times k$ sub-matrix of $X$, then as long as $k=o\left(\frac{n^{1/2}}{(\log n)^{1/2}} \right)$, the joint distribution of this sub-block converges in total variation distance to the $k\times k$ matrix of independent geometric random variables with mean $C$. \begin{Th}[Joint Distribution] Let $W_k$ denote the projection of a uniform sample $X$ onto the $k\times k$ sub-matrix of its first $k$ rows and columns and let $Y_k$ be the $k\times k$ matrix of independent Geometric random variables with mean $C$.
-When $k=o\left(\frac{n^{1/2}}{(\log n)^{1/2}} \right)$,
+\end{Th} The proof of this theorem depends heavily on the \textit{Maximum Entropy Principle}, which was introduced by I. J. Good in \cite{Good}.
+More recently, Alexander Barvinok managed to apply this principle to the context of random contingency tables and answer the question \textit{What does a random contingency table looks like?} He found that as dimensions of the matrix grow, the random contingency table behaves much like the matrix of independent geometric random variables.
+Precise meaning of \textit{much like} was given in his sequence of papers \cite{Barvinok, Barvinok2, Barvinok3} and we will review these material carefully in the later section.

+Going one step further, it is shown in \cite[Theorem $A.3$]{DimtterLyuPak} that if we take a $k\times k$ sub-matrix of $X$, where $k=o\left(\frac{n^{1/2}}{(\log n)^{1/2}} \right)$, then the joint distribution of this sub-matrix converges in total variation distance to the $k\times k$ matrix of independent geometric random variables with mean $C$.
+This can be viewed as the discrete counterpart of \cite[Theorem $4$]{CDS}. \begin{Th}[Joint Distribution, {\cite[Theorem $A.3$]{DimtterLyuPak}}] Let $W_k$ denote the projection of a uniform sample $X$ onto the $k\times k$ sub-matrix of its first $k$ rows and columns and let $Y_k$ be the $k\times k$ matrix of independent geometric random variables with mean $C$.
+When $k=o\left(\frac{n^{1/2}}{(\log n)^{1/2}} \right)$, we have